neopragma/ruby-galaxy/README.md

 - pish is X
 - tegj is L

 Taken literally, this means the numerical values of _glob_, _prok_, _pish_, and _tegj_ are undefined, and must be given values through input to the application, provided in some form not specified.
 But if the model for galactic numbers is the Roman system, then this would be tantamount to having variable values for symbols like L and X. They note that this would lead to unexpected behavior from the customer's point of view, as prices could not be calculated until the base values had been provided by a client of the system.
-It also creates possibly-unnecessary technical complication in the design for (a) persisting the values that are subitted, and (b) handling the cases when customers access the system before values have been assigned to the alien number-words.
-The team collaborates with the key stakeholer to clarify that the numerical values of the alien words are, in fact, predefined and will not change at runtime.
+It also creates possibly-unnecessary technical complication in the design for (a) persisting the values that are submitted, and (b) handling the cases when customers access the system before values have been assigned to the alien number-words.
+The team collaborates with the key stakeholder to clarify that the numerical values of the alien words are, in fact, predefined and will not change at runtime.
 This will enable a simpler design.

 _Good things:_